“I have filled him with the Spirit of God, giving him great wisdom, ability, and expertise in all kinds of crafts.” Exodus 31:3

 Art Biography

-Betha believes that God blessed her with her artistic abilities and wants to honor Him through her art.
-Her spirit was inspired to fulfill her artistic talents after she stumbled upon Exodus 31:3 while reading the Bible: “I have filled him with the Spirit of God, giving him great wisdom, ability, and expertise in all kinds of crafts.”
+I believe that God blessed me with my artistic abilities, and my deepest desire is to honor Him through my art.
+My spirit was stirred to fully embrace my artistic calling when I came across Exodus 31:3 in the Bible: “I have filled him with the Spirit of God, giving him great wisdom, ability, and expertise in all kinds of crafts.”
+That verse became a cornerstone of my creative journey.

 Heart of Worship